nathanMcL/nathanMcL.github.io/ReadMe.md

 Out of one month, let's say: 200 times within the first 5 days the `Me Orb` was clicked, there are 600 tokens left for the month.<br>
 But, then in the next 10 days, 500 tokens are used, leaving 100 tokens for about 11 days (out of a 31/30 month).
 This can get logged and be notified to the account manager via the `tokenTracker` script.<br>
 I am thinking about how I can "throttle" the output to say if the token count gets close to the maximum desired tokens threshold, which could be at a 700 token limit, that the "throttle" only generates 2 biographies per day.
-It would have to cache two temporarily generated responses, then possibly rotate them randomly per click.
+It would have to cache two or more temporarily generated responses, then possibly rotate them randomly per click.
-This would have to happen for 10 days before the month resets.<br>
+-	This would have to happen for 10 days before the month resets.
+-	Ensure the temporary generated BIOs are slightly different in some way…<br>

 My OpenAI project account is briz-oke! lol!!!
 Need ta make my AI holla for sum dollas 💸💸💸...<br>